Updated May 10th, 2019

 When this crazy pair comes to town to work with lenders, the options the banks can offer increase by a lot!
 This is because Fannie Mae and Freddie Mac’s support allows lenders to give really good interest rates to potential homebuyers.
 And by really good, we mean really low.
 The organizations also allow lenders to approve loans when the recipient only has about 3% of the total loan saved.

-An FHA loan is a very popular type of home loan for first time homebuyers in the United States.
-If you take out a FHA loan on your home, then the Federal Housing Administration (FHA) provides the mortgage insurance for your loan.
+An FHA loan is a very popular type of home loan for first-time homebuyers in the United States.
+If you take out an FHA loan on your home, then the Federal Housing Administration (FHA) provides the mortgage insurance for your loan.